 - Have a place to write down memories of Thanksgiving past and present.

-Thankful Tree: I love this idea.
-I've seen it around on Pinterest and have been waiting to start it until this year.
+I love this idea.
+I’ve seen it around on Pinterest and have been waiting to start it until this year.
 My daughter is old enough now that we can ask her what she is grateful for and she can tell us.
 So what better way to put us in the thankful spirit than to have each family member take a moment each day to write a few words about what they are grateful for?
-It's not going to be anything fancy: a construction paper tree with construction paper leaves.
-We are a few days late starting and while I'd love to do something a little more crafty, it's more about the purpose than the prettiness.
+It’s not going to be anything fancy: a construction paper tree with construction paper leaves.
+We are a few days late starting and while I’d love to do something a little more crafty, it’s more about the purpose than the prettiness.
 There are some really cute ones though like this and this if you are feeling like you want to do something more.
 (You can see how ours turned out on my Thanksgiving Day 2015 overview.)

 What are your favorite family traditions for Thanksgiving?